 A subscription fee of up to 5.00% of the amount subscribed for Class A Shares may be charged by third party distributors or intermediaries.
 Any such sales charge is not paid by the Fund or imposed by the Fund, and is a matter for agreement between such third party distributors or intermediaries and investors.
-No subscription fee is imposed on Class I Shares.
+No subscription fee is imposed on Class I Shares, Class R Shares or Class R2 Shares.